A higher order pressure-stabilized virtual element formulation for the Stokes-Poisson-Boltzmann equations: Stabilized virtual element framework

 \subsection{Discrete forms and stabilized virtual element problem}

-In this section, we introduce the virtual element approximation of the stabilized problem \eqref{svariation}, which is computable using the \DOFS{DF}{} degrees of freedom.
+In this section, we introduce the virtual element approximation of the stabilized problem \eqref{svariation}, which is computable using {the \DOFS{DoF}{}}.
 We begin by introducing the discrete counterparts of the bilinear/trilinear forms and load terms.

 $\bullet$ For any $\phi_h\in\mathlarger\Phi_h$, $\vvh$, $\wvh\in\Vvh{}$, and $\qsh\in\Qsh$, we introduce the following local discrete counterparts associated to the first equation of \eqref{svariation}: